 Some blogs that I’ve read say that the bike tracks spoil the otherwise pristine sand, but I really didn’t mind them – there were only a few people doing this when I was there and the dunes are so vast that it really didn’t matter!

 The White Dunes are located 25km away from Mui Ne, and I also saw these as part of a guided tour which I booked from one of the many tourist shops on the main street.

-In terms of Mui Ne nightlife, one of the best places to go out is Dragon Beach Bar.
+In terms of Mui Ne nightlife, one of the best bars in Mui Ne is Dragon Beach Lounge Bar & Club.

 Favoured by locals and tourists alike, Dragon Beach Bar is a huge beach club with an actual club area that hosts different DJs every night of the week, and a more relaxed area with lounge chairs where you can enjoy a cocktail and a chat.

-There are also weekly Ladies Nights, where every girl gets a free bucket of god knows what – we stumbled upon this on our first night in Mui Ne, much to my delight!
+There are also weekly Ladies Nights, where every girl gets a free cocktail bucket – we stumbled upon this on our first night in Mui Ne, much to my delight!

-I didn’t actually visit Mui Ne Beach when I was there (I was too busy lounging by my hostel’s pool when I had spare time!), but I couldn’t write a list of all the best things to do in Mui Ne without talking about Mui Ne Beach!
+I didn’t actually spend any time at Mui Ne Beach when I was there (I was too busy lounging by my hostel’s pool when I had spare time!), but I couldn’t write a list of all the best things to do in Mui Ne without talking about Mui Ne Beach!

 There are actually 15km of sandy beaches in Mui Ne, so you’ll be guaranteed to find the perfect spot if you walk far enough!

-Our dorm room was nice, with private lockers and a nice spacious bathroom, but what really made our stay special was the hostel’s luxury sister hotel – guests are the hostel are actually allowed to use the pool and restaurant at the hotel, as well as enjoying the all-day happy hour.
+Our dorm room was nice, with private lockers and a nice spacious bathroom, but what really made our stay special was the hostel’s luxury sister hotel – guests are the hostel are allowed to use the hotel pool and restaurant, as well as enjoying the all-day happy hour.

 The on-site restaurant is lovely, and we both spent our final day in Mui Ne enjoying Mai Tais by the pool, soaking up the sun and feeling like real flashpackers – who said backpacking Mui Ne has to mean slumming it?